gdavidbutler/pthreadChannel/README.md

       * Non-zero content Blob
   * Write is not framed.

-Find the API in chanBlb.h:
+Find the API in Blb/chanBlb.h:

 * chanBlb
   * Blob transport via ingress and egress Channels.